-In addition to the annual holiday entitlement, each operative shall be entitled to eight days public holiday per annum which will normally be Christmas Day, Boxing Day, New Year's Day, Good Friday, Easter Monday, the first Monday in May, Spring Bank Holiday and the Summer Bank Holiday.
+In addition to the annual holiday entitlement, each operative shall be entitled to all bank and public holidays per annum which will normally be Christmas Day, Boxing Day, New Year's Day, Good Friday, Easter Monday, the first Monday in May, Spring Bank Holiday and the Summer Bank Holiday.
 Where, however, local customs require that alternative dates shall apply the Regional BATJIC shall be empowered to make the necessary variation of the Rule.